rdailey274455/GMandelbrot/README.md

-# GMendelbrot
+# GMandelbrot
-An okayish Mendelbrot set explorer made in GameMaker Studio 2
+An okayish Mandelbrot set explorer made in GameMaker Studio 2